 Workers Compensation rates might be going up in Massachusetts, news that’s just about as popular as taxes going up.
 Business owners know workers comp costs affect the bottom line directly.

 If approved, rates will increase on average across the state by 7.7 percent.
-A hearing is scheduled for January 30th.
+A hearing is was held January 30th, and more hearings are scheduled for March and into the spring.

 Rates are recommended by a state approved rating board known as the Workers’ Compensation Rating and Inspection Bureau of Massachusetts (WCRIB), and changed only after approval by the Division of Insurance with input from a variety of other governmental offices and consumer and business groups.
 It’s a political process as much as an economic process.

 In December, WCRIBMA submitted a rate filing with the Division requesting an average increase of 7.7 percent in the rates for industrial classes statewide.
-The proposed effective date is January 1, 2014 and that in anticipation of its approval, the Rating Board has been issuing the new rates effective January 1, 2014.
-In other words, the board is operating as though the proposed increase will be approved.
+The proposed effective date was January 1, 2014.

 While an increase in any element of labor costs is never good news, it may be better for companies in the long run due to the nature of the market today.
 The existing workers compensation market is unhealthy and uncompetitive.
+This would be the first rate hike in Massachusetts workers copensation rates in over 10 years.
 Because rates have been suppressed for so long, more and more companies are declining business.
 When no insurance companies want to insure an employer, the employer buys coverage through the “pool”.
 Market health can be accurately gauged by the number of accounts that ends up in the assigned risk pool.
-Today roughly one in four accounts is in the pool.
+Today roughly one in four accounts is in the pool, one of the highest rates of 'pool' market share in the country.

 Holding rates can’t go on much longer, no matter the political will.
 Consider the trends of workers compensation rates against health insurance rates over the past decade.
 Economic forces are pushing hard for higher pricing.